Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter17.md

 Once a disk image has been created it is possible to calculate its checksum.
 A checksum can be used to verify the integrity of a disk image.
 This is of paramount importance during a forensic investigation.
 Evidence will always need to be retrieved from other systems.
 Calculating a checksum at both ends, the source and destination file(s), will ensure that no anomalies are present.
 When a checksum matches at both ends, this means that no anomalies are present, the contents of the file match exactly and can be used in a forensic investigation.
 In order to create a checksum, a hash is created.
 A hash is a mathematical, one-way calculation, performed by a specific algorithm.
 The MD5 and SHA1 algorithms are commonly used in the forensic community although other algorithms can be used as well.

 After validation of the checksum, the created image will be ready to use in an investigation.
 Forensic investigation suites will use the disk image as a basis for the investigation, allowing an forensicator to browse the file system for pertinent files and other forensic artifacts.
-Post-processing will also occur in many forensic suites, automatically parsing popular artifacts, thereyby making investigation easier.
+Post-processing will also occur in many forensic suites, automatically parsing popular artifacts, thereby making investigation easier.

 ## Creating a disk image